 - any other drivers.

 You must be accurate and honest, and update your insurance representative if your circumstances change.
+Your auto insurance rates are based on the information you have given to your broker, agent, or insurance company.
+An insurance company has the right to cancel your policy if the information you have given is not correct or complete.
 Non-disclosure or misrepresentation on your part of any of these facts could cause your rates to go up.
 Furthermore, it could render your policy null and void, and leave you without protection in the event of a claim.

 |Marital Status: |